 Why United Reduced Its In-Flight Magazine by One Ounce

-However, airline industry profit margins are some of the thinnest of any industry in the world.
+Airline industry profit margins are some of the thinnest of any industry in the world.
 And fuel is nearly half of the cost to run an airline.
-Therefore, it really is no surprise that airlines are constantly seeking new and creative ways to lower this “uncontrollable” and large expense.
+Therefore, it is no surprise that airlines are constantly seeking new and creative ways to lower this “uncontrollable” and large expense.

 Enter: the electric airplane.

-This article analyzes the reasons why the electric airplane is coming to light now, the technologies and hurdles, the size of the market, and the competitive landscape.
+This article analyzes the reasons why the electric airplane is coming to the forefront now, the technologies and hurdles, the size of the market, and the competitive landscape.
 We’ll also take a guess at when you’ll be flying in your first electric plane.